-These five laptops have all received a TrustedReviews Recommended Award, something we only hand out to the very best laptops around.Best Under £200 – HP Stream 11 – An 11-inch Windows 8.1 laptop that costs less than £200 but still has good battery life.
+These five laptops have all received a TrustedReviews Recommended Award, something we only hand out to the very best laptops around.Best Under £200 – HP Stream 11 – An 11-inch Windows 8.1 laptop that costs just £160.
 It's great if you need something portable and cheap.

-Best Under £300 – Toshiba Chromebook 2 – A 13-inch Chromebook with a superb display.
-If you're curious about Chromebooks then this is the best choice.
+Best Under £300 – Toshiba Chromebook 2 – A 13-incher with a superb display.
+If you're curious about Chromebooks, this is your best bet.

-Best Hybrid – Surface Pro 3 – A 12-inch hybrid that's great as both a laptop and a tablet, the Surface Pro 3 is more tablet than laptop but it's great for taking notes in classes.
+Best Hybrid – Surface Pro 3 – A 12-inch hybrid that's great as both a laptop and a tablet, it's more tablet than laptop and great for taking notes in classes.

 Laptops for Students – Things to consider